novasamatech/parity-signer/docs/src/development/UOS.md

 Signer reset.

 A verifier could be `Some(_)` with corresponding public key inside or `None`.
 All verifiers for the data follow trust on first use principle.

+Signer uses:
+- a single general verifier
+- a network verifier for each of the networks introduced to the Signer

+General verifier information is stored in `SETTREE` tree of the Signer database, under key `GENERALVERIFIER`.
+General verifier is always set to a value, be it `Some(_)` or `None`.
+Removing the general verifier means setting it to `None`.
+If no general verifier entry is found in the database, the database is considered corrupted and the Signer must be reset.

+Network verifier information is stored in dedicated `VERIFIERS` tree of the Signer database.
+Network verifier identifier is `VerifierKey`, a key built from the network genesis hash.
+Same network verifier is used for network specs with any encryption algorithm and for network metadata.
+Network verifier could be valid or invalid.
+Valid network verifier could be general or custom.
+Verifiers installed as a result of an update are always valid.
+Invalid network verifier blocks the use of the network unless the Signer is reset, it appears if user marks custom verifier as no longer trusted.

-If new verifier is set up instead of the old one, all the data that was verified by the old verifier gets removed to avoid confusion regarding which verifier has signed the data.
+Updating verifier could cause some data verified by the old verifier to be removed, to avoid confusion regarding which verifier has signed the data currently stored in the database.
+The data removed is called "hold", and user receives a warning if accepting new update would cause hold data to be removed.

+#### General verifier

 General verifier is the strongest and the most reliable verifier known to the Signer.
 General verifier could sign all kinds of updates.
 By default the Signer uses Parity-associated key as general verifier, but users can remove it and set their own.
 There could be only one general verifier at any time.

+General verifier could be removed only by complete wipe of the Signer, through `Remove general certificate` button in the Settings.
+This will reset the Signer database to the default content and set the general verifier as `None`, that will be updated to the first verifier encountered by the Signer.

+Expected usage for this is that the user removes old general verifier and immediately afterwards loads an update from the preferred source, thus setting the general verifier to the user-preferred value.

+General verifier can be updated from `None` to `Some(_)` by accepting a verified update.
+This would result in removing "general hold", i.e.:

+- all network data (network specs and metadata) for the networks for which the verifier is set to the general one
+- types information

+General verifier could not be changed from `Some(_)` to another, different `Some(_)` by simply accepting updates.

+Note that if the general verifier is `None`, none of the custom verifiers could be `Some(_)`.
+Similarly, if the verifier is recorded as custom in the database, its value can not be the same as the value of the general verifier.
+If found, those situations indicate the database corruption.

+#### Custom verifiers

-Custom verifier could be used for a network information that was verified, but not with general verifier.
-There could be as many as needed custom verifiers at any time, and custom verifier could switched to the general verifier seamlessly.
+Custom verifiers could be used for network information that was verified, but not with the general verifier.
+There could be as many as needed custom verifiers at any time.
+Custom verifier is considered weaker than the general verifier.

+Custom verifier set to `None` could be updated to:

+- Another custom verifier set to `Some(_)`
+- General verifier

+Custom verifier set to `Some(_)` could be updated to general verifier.

+These verifier updates can be done by accepting an update signed by a new verifier.

+Any of the custom network verifier updates would result in removing "hold", i.e. all network specs entries (for all encryption algorithms on file) and all network metadata entries.

-### Shared update processing sequence:
+### Common update processing sequence:

 1. Cut the QR data and get:

-    - encryption used by verifier (1 `u8` from prelude)
+    - encryption used by verifier (single `u8` from prelude)
     - (only if the update is signed, i.e. the encryption is **not** `0xff`):

         - update verifier public key, its length matching the encryption (32 or